 Make sure your wine bottle is placed on the kiln shelf with the wire laying flat.
 Close the kiln door and turn the kiln on.
 Set the kiln temperature to 1,450 degrees Fahrenheit and let it slowly come up to that temperature.
 Once the kiln reaches 1,450 degrees, allow the bottle to sit in the kiln for one hour.

 Turn the kiln off after the bottle has been in the 1,450-degree kiln for one hour, but do not open the kiln.
 Allow the bottle to cool in the kiln for at least 24 hours.
-The bottle needs to cool slowly to avoid cracking -- opening the kiln door before 24 hours will cool the bottle too quickly.
+The bottle needs to cool slowly to avoid cracking.
+Opening the kiln door before 24 hours will cool the bottle too quickly.

 After the kiln has been turned off for at least 24 hours, check the temperature of the kiln on the outside temperature gauge to ensure it has completely cooled.
 Open the kiln and remove the melted bottle.
+If your kiln doesn't have a temperature gauge on the outside, wear heat-resistant gloves when removing the bottle from the kiln.

 Thread beads onto a piece of 16-gauge jewelry wire and wrap the wire around the neck of the bottle.
 Once you have your desired arrangement of beads, twist the wires tightly closed on the back of the bottle and use wire cutters to cut off the excess wire.